Ludeon/RimWorld-Polish/README.txt

 - arts.fantasy
 - maxdyner

-If you want to join us and have any questions - feel free!
+If you want to join us or have any questions - feel free!

 ============